Nino-dev/iot-cmd/MANUAL1.md

 If you followed these instructions properly your LED strip should be all connected to the Board.

-## Step 2: Install Adafruit Neopixel Library
+## Step 3: Setting up a wifi connection

-Now that the LED strip is connected we need to install the Adafruit Neopixel Library to make sure everything works.
+Now that the LED strip is connected we need to make sure we connect the Arduino to a wifi connection to be able to access the API.

 1. Go to Sketch > Include library > Manage Libraries…
 2. Search for "adafruit neopixel"